adonisjs/lucid/README.md

 1. Lint your code using standardJs.
 Run `npm run lint` command to check if there are any linting errors.
 2. Make sure you write tests for all the changes/bug fixes.
-3. Also you can write **regression tests**, which shows that something is failing but doesn't breaks the build.
+3. Also you can write **regression tests**, which shows that something is failing but doesn't break the build.
 Which is actually a nice way to show that something fails.
 Regression tests are written using `test.failing()` method.
 4. Make sure all the tests are passing on `travis` and `appveyor`.

 ### General Practices